JeffLi1993/ai-music-video-generator/README.md

 It uses NodeJS, React, NextJS, Typescript, OpenAI, Remotion.

-From a set of song lyrics, it uses open-ai to create a set of images to go with the song and then uses remotion to add them to a video.
+[AI Music Video Generator](https://www.topview.ai/make/ai-music-video-generator) From a set of song lyrics, it uses open-ai to create a set of images to go with the song and then uses remotion to add them to a video.

 You can also edit the captions via the user interface.